javedbartlett/transaction-app/README.md

 ### API

-The API is simply a single fetch request from the browser to an external API using the cors-anywhere proxy.
-This is because Cross-Origin Request's from external domains are block by the external API server.
+The API is simply a single fetch request from the browser to an external API using the NextJS server.

-Note: The Cors-Anywhere proxy can sometimes be slow.
-A solution to this would be to use a separate backend server to fetch data.
-Another solution would be to change the external API CORS configuration inside the s3 bucket to enable cross origin request.

 ## Development